gcote2019/WaterPoloScoreboard/README.md

 #### Streaming with OBS
 Once the web server is running, you can launch a second web server with this command
-* node obs.js
+* node obs.js another_configuration_file.json
-If the port used by the first web server is 3000, this server will use port + 1, i.e. 3001 You can view the new page by visiting the page http://ip_address:3001, You can test on the same computer by opening the page localhost:3001 in your browser.
+By default, the OBS server listens to http://localhost:3000 and uses the port 3001 You can view the new page by visiting the page http://ip_address:3001, You can test on the same computer by opening the page localhost:3001 in your browser.
 In OBS, add a source to the scene
 ![Add a source](./images/obs3.png)